-- a fixed combustion appliance (excluding an appliance used solely for cooking)
+- CO detectors to be fitted in all rooms where there is a fixed combustion appliance (excluding an appliance used solely for cooking) or a flue.

-Hard wired mains operated CO detectors with fixed wiring (not plug in types) may be used as an alternative, provided they are fitted with a sensor failure warning device.
-CO detectors must comply with BS EN 50291-1:2010+A1:2012 2 and, where hard-wired or wireless installations are adopted, applicable European directives.
-Landlords should always check the Housing & Property Chamber, First-tier Tribunal website for the most recent guidance on requirements.
+Hard wired mains operated CO detectors complying with BS EN 50291 (Type A) with fixed wiring (not plug in types) may be used as an alternative, provided they are fitted with a sensor failure warning device.
+The detector should be regularly maintained and tested in accordance with the manufacturer’s instructions.

 The installation of CO detectors is intended to reduce the risk of CO poisoning and the consequent loss of life and serious injury.
 The Repairing Standard sets a high benchmark for CO detection, matching the standard required for new building.